opendp/opendp/docs/source/contributor/development-environment.rst

 Python Setup
 ------------

+If you have not already, install `Python version 3.8 or higher <https://www.python.org>`_.

 You can install a local Python package that uses your new OpenDP binary.

 We recommend setting up a virtual environment first, but this is optional: